Go

 could not even breath the air.
 So

-far their life support systems had proved to be comfortable when they were sitting
+far their life support systems had proved to be comfortable when they were

-students and technicians began walking on this hostile world.
+as the students and technicians began walking on this hostile world.

 On